Piyush-shinde/Customised-Virtual-File-System/README.md

 This project is used to emulate all functionalities provided by File Systems.
 1)Platform Required:-
-  Windows NT platform OR Linux Distributions 2)Architectural Required:-
+  Windows NT platform OR Linux Distributions.
+2)Architectural Required:-
   Intel 32 bit Interface
 3)SDK used:-